HsanAnto/Graph-Algorithms/README.md

 ## What to find

-In the following respository you will find different graph algorithms.
-These can be devided in the following groups: elementary algorithms, shortest paths and minimum spanning trees.
+In the following repository, you will find different graph algorithms.
+This can be divided into the following groups: elementary algorithms, shortest paths and minimum spanning trees.

 ## Elementary Algorithms
 - BFS